laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 ```

 #### Ganache CLI or GUI
-- Ganache CLI or GUI (was called TestRPC)
-- Run a virtual Eth blockchain locally.
-- Also comes in GUI form as well.
+Ganache CLI or GUI (was called TestRPC).
+Runs a virtual Eth blockchain locally.
+Also comes in GUI form as well.
 ```
 $ npm install -g ganache-cli
 ```